Koteterov/Koteterov/readme.md

 # I am interested in Front-End Development.
 Well, a JavaSript enthusiast...
 ## ⚒️ Some of the technologies I have studied and used
+* React - the JavaScript library created by Facebook (Meta)
 * Angular - the well-known framework of Google
 * TypeScript - a syntactic superset of JavaScript
 * Mocha together with assertion library Chai - test framework on Node.js